youliangtan/agentlace/README.md

 ## Example Usage

+> For detailed example, please refer to the test scripts in `edgeml/tests/`.

 1. **Edge Device as Server**

 An edge device (Agent) can send observations to a remote client.
 The client, in turn, can provide actions to the agent based on these observations.
 This uses the `edgeml.EdgeServer` and `edgeml.EdgeClient` classes.